What does a 1.2 ha homestead

 near Gibraltar say?

-We read this Mediterranean homestead from 2 m LiDAR elevation, satellite imagery, and a decade of climate data — the same way we'd read any land.
+We read this Mediterranean homestead from 50 cm LiDAR elevation, satellite imagery, and a decade of climate data: the same way we'd read any land.
 No site visit.
-It's our founder's own parcel near the Strait of Gibraltar, published with consent: sun-drenched and easy to grow on, but dry, with a tight building pad.
+It's our founder's own parcel near the Strait of Gibraltar, published with consent: sun-drenched and easy to grow on, but dry, with a tight building pad and a steep pull up to it.

 A 1.2-hectare Mediterranean parcel with exceptional solar exposure held back by water scarcity.
-99% of the parcel faces south at 5.1 kWh/m²/day — strong both for off-grid PV and for olives, figs, and stone fruit.
+95% of the parcel faces somewhere in the sun-facing arc, southeast through west, at 5.1 kWh/m²/day: strong both for off-grid PV and for olives, figs and citrus.
+Winter chill is the limit on fruit here, not warmth.
 Annual rainfall of 508 mm with five months below 30 mm means stored water is non-negotiable.
-Gentle terrain (4% peak grade) but the 492 m² largest flat pad limits building footprint to a modest single-storey dwelling.
+Relief is gentle overall, but the 387 m² largest buildable pad limits building footprint to a modest single-storey dwelling, and the gentlest on-parcel route up to that pad crosses 15.9%, so an engineered driveway belongs in the budget.

-A 1.2-hectare Mediterranean parcel near the Strait of Gibraltar.
+Trace your parcel · Free Terrain Check →A 1.2-hectare Mediterranean parcel near the Strait of Gibraltar.
 The site reads as a sun-drenched, gently rolling plot with exceptional growing potential held back by water scarcity.
-The terrain is easily accessed and predominantly south-facing, supporting near year-round cultivation, yet the small flat building pad and absence of natural pond sites mean any development must work around tight footprints and engineered water storage.
-Strong on solar, constrained on water.
+Almost all of it faces south, supporting near year-round cultivation, yet the small buildable pad, the steep on-parcel approach up to it, and the absence of natural pond sites mean any development must work around tight footprints, a built driveway, and engineered water storage.
+Strong on solar, constrained on water, front-loaded on setup cost.

 Terrain & Building